Weimax Wines & Spirits

 CALIFORNIA CABERNETS

-In those days, Merlot did not exist in California.
-Wineries in Napa such as Inglenook, Beaulieu Vineyards, Charles Krug and Louis Martini were "the" hot brands and any restaurant worth its salt had to have BV's Private Reserve Cabernet Sauvignon, Inglenook's "Cask" Cabernet, Louis Martini's Special Selection and Charles Krug's Vintage Selection (Red Stripe).
+Back through the 1950s and early 1960s, Merlot did not exist in California.
+Wineries in Napa such as Inglenook, Beaulieu Vineyards, Charles Krug and Louis Martini were "the" hot brands and any restaurant worth its salt had to have BV's Private Reserve Cabernet Sauvignon, Inglenook's "Cask" Cabernet, Louis Martini's Special Selection and Charles Krug's Vintage Selection (Red Stripe, as it was known).

 Most every wine sold its wines for similar prices.
 If Louis Martini's Cabernet was $3.75, Christian Brothers might be $3.50, BV was perhaps $4 for the regular and $5.75 for the Private Reserve and Inglenook's were within the same price range.